Living With Alopecia: Why Our Hair Loss Doesn't Define Us

 Hair can mean many things to a person.
 It can be a way to express a mood or vibe.
 It can be a connection to your ancestors or a means of making a statement (political or personal).
 At the very least, hair can be a way to just make yourself feel and look good.
-But for the more than 20 million women who are affected by alopecia in the United States, the sudden absence of hair can result in insurmountable feelings of sadness, anger, confusion, and loss that disrupts their lives completely.
+But for the more than 800,000 women who are affected by alopecia in Australia, the sudden absence of hair can result in insurmountable feelings of sadness, anger, confusion, and loss that disrupts their lives completely.

 Advertisement

-Note: Editor’s note: The following article includes details about domestic violence, and may be distressing for some readers.
-Please proceed thoughtfully.
-This interview has been edited for length and clarity.